DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 71 - 09.11.2025.md

 - Testicleez appears and doesn't know which side to join.
 What a bitch.
 - Adi tries to Silvery Barbs to rewrite fate when she casts Fireball.
 It fails.
 Veyllis goes down.
 - Pidlwick is extra crispy.
+- Veyllis, Adi, and Friend all go down.